Doug (TV series): Themes

 The series covers topics related to coming of age.
 According to Jinkins, honesty is the series' main theme:

 We put ourselves through enormous pain to avoid pain and I had this notion of: 'What if we didn't do that?
 What if we just told the truth?" he said.
 "But that's complicated.
 In the adult world, the notion of truth and not-truth is complicated, but I didn't want to debate it.
 I didn't want to show all of the ambiguity of the adult world to kids.
 I wanted to show kids a world where everyone took honesty seriously."

 For example, the episode "Doug's in the Money" finds the titular character coming across an envelope of cash and returning it to its elderly owner.
 It created a heated debate among the series' writers regarding honesty.
 In the episode, Doug is rewarded with a stick of gum.
 "It comes down to how we think about who is involved in a story.
 In that case, I wanted Doug to do something that hurt where there was no tangible reward," said Jinkins.

 The series also made frequent use of cutaways, frequently showing Doug daydreaming certain scenarios.
 The use of cutaways declined during the Disney run, but was never eliminated.
 The technique would become much more frequently used on Family Guy, which debuted five months before the series concluded.

 After the series' completion, much of the online debate ensued over the race of Doug's best friend, Skeeter, who some viewers felt exhibited traits stereotypical of African Americans, and who subsequently drew conclusions that the character was intended to be African American.
 Jinkins did not envision this discourse on the series' colors.
 When creating the show, he came across his 200 design markers and employed an array of bright, wild colors for the characters.
 Jinkins later told The Huffington Post in 2014 that the series' colors "came to symbolize the irrelevance of race."

 Release

 Home media

-Sony Wonder released a series of Doug videos of the Nickelodeon episodes between 1993 and 1996.
-Walt Disney Home Video released four videos of the Disney episodes in 1997; each collection featured two episodes.
+Sony Wonder released four VHS tapes of the Nickelodeon episodes; the first two in 1993 and the last two in 1994.
+Walt Disney Home Video released four VHS tapes of the Disney episodes in 1997, with each collection featuring two episodes.

-Paramount Home Entertainment and Amazon teamed up to release Doug and other Nick shows on manufacture-on-demand DVD-R discs available exclusively through Amazon's CreateSpace arm.
+Nickelodeon and Amazon once teamed up to release Doug (the former's episodes only) and other Nick shows on manufacture-on-demand DVD-R discs exclusively through the latter's CreateSpace service.
 Seasons 3 and 4 of Doug were released on DVD on December 8, 2009, and December 22, 2009, respectively.

-Season 4 was supposed to be released as a complete season, but Nickelodeon was unable to secure the rights of two episodes from the season and opted to rename the DVD release Doug: The Best of Season 4.
+Season 4 was supposed to be released as a complete season, but Nickelodeon was unable to secure the rights to two episodes from the season and opted to rename the release Doug: The Best of Season 4.
 Doug: The Complete Nickelodeon Series was released on June 26, 2014.